BoxCast Team • March 15, 2017

 Preview is a BoxCast feature that lets you see exactly what will be broadcast to the world.
 But instead of the normal 30–60 second delay it takes to prepare your video to be streamed, Preview shows you what your broadcast will look like to your viewers with only a few seconds of latency.

-Note that the Preview footage will not include any overlays you’ve added to your broadcast, since those are all added while your footage is transcoded.
+Note: The Preview footage will not include any overlays you’ve added to your broadcast, since those are all added while your footage is transcoded.

 Overlays aside, however, Preview gives you a peek at exactly what your viewers will see and hear — just ahead of when they do.